josephsasaki/media-polarisation/architecture/RDS/README.md

 This directory contains Terraform scripts to create and configure an AWS RDS instance with a Postgres SQL engine.
 It includes:

-- `main.tf`: The main Terraform script to define and create the RDS instance.
+- `main.tf`: The main Terraform script to define and create the RDS instance along with its security group.
 - `variables.tf`: A file that defines the variables used in the Terraform configuration.

 ## **Variables**